Huegoxaga/notes/finance/related-concepts.md

 ### GDP

-- The `Aggregate Output` of an economy is the value of all the goods and services produced in a specified period of time
+- The `Aggregate Output` is the sum of all the goods and services produced in an economy over a certain period of time
-  - The output from factories
-- The `Aggregate Income` of an economy is the value of all the payments earned by the suppliers of factors used in the production of goods and services
+- The `Aggregate Income` is defined as the total income earned by individuals and companies in the economy, excluding any adjustment for inflation and taxes
-  - The income of factory workers
   - The value of the output produced must eventually accrue to the factors of production, so `Aggregate Output` and `Aggregate Income` within an economy must be equal
   - All workers use income to purchase goods and services produced from all factorys
-- The `Aggregate Expenditure` is the total amount spent on the goods and services produced in the domestic economy during the period
+- The `Aggregate Expenditure` is the total amount spent on the goods and services produced in the domestic economy during the period, it is defined as the current value of all the finished goods and services in the economy
-  - The workers income spent on all domestic goods and services
+  - All income spent on all domestic goods and services
 - `Gross Domestic Product` (`GDP`) is formally defined as the total market value of the goods and services produced in an economy within a certain time period
   - By definition the `GDP` is the aggregate output of the economy for the period
   - As a result, in an isolated economy, `GDP`, `Aggregate Output`, `Aggregate Income`, and `Aggregate Expenditure` should all have the same value